coderefinery/git-intro/_episodes/02-basics.md

 - Use `git status` a lot.
 - Use `.gitignore`.
 - Untracked files belong to .gitignore.
-- **All** files should be either tracked or ignored.
+- **All files should be either tracked or ignored**.

 ### Questions

 - Should we add and commit `.gitignore`?
-- What will happen if we choose not to use `.gitignore`?
+- What will probably happen if we choose not to use `.gitignore` in our projects?

 ---